Skip to main content

 Getting emotional support

 Some amount of feeling depressed, anxious, or worried is normal when multiple myeloma is a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
-Learn more in Life After Cancer.
+Learn more at Life After Cancer.

 The American Cancer Society medical and editorial content team

-Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.
+Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as editors and translators with extensive experience in medical writing.

 Rock CL, Thomson C, Gansler T, et al. American Cancer Society guideline for diet and physical activity for cancer prevention.
 CA: A Cancer Journal for Clinicians.
 2020;70(4). doi:10.3322/caac.21591.
 Accessed at https://onlinelibrary.wiley.com/doi/full/10.3322/caac.21591 on June 9, 2020.